 In my article about the Hidden Power for Leadership and Life, I wrote about how beliefs, attitudes and expectations drive the outcomes within teams.
+In today’s blog I am expanding on those ideas and identifying how the power of the mind can be harnessed to lead your team.

 The conscious mind is selective.
 If we don’t like something about ourselves or others, or we just don’t want to think about it, we can bury beliefs, ideas, thoughts and paradigms into our unconscious minds.